webcom-components/reach/manual/faq.md

 * Microsoft Edge 13+

 <br>
+However, video codec support differs from one browser to the other.
+For example, Edge only supports H264UC and Chrome only VP8 and VP9, thus making them not interoperable with video.

 Otherwise, if your browser [supports WebRTC][caniuse], there's a high probability that Reach may work on your browser.

 Since Reach uses [WebRTC's adapter][adapterJS] to insulate the SDK from spec changes and prefix differences, you might find more information on supported browsers [there][adapterJS].